DaleOnRails/CA-Assignment-MH-kit/README.md

 )

 ```
+This version of the menu worked fine but then my second and most painful problem arose (I'm a beginner remember ;) ).
+Once a user

 # Application Build Status / Future Endeavours
 The application is %99 functional.
 All that is left to do is to code a dateTime function to the 'mood journal' & assign it to the 'mood chart' class variable.
 This will be finished one day from now on sunday the 8/9/2019.